janwaltl/devenvsetup/README.md

 **Installs:**
  - Python3 including virtualenv,
  - Ansible,
- - LLVM-13 with clang and other goodies,
+ - LLVM-19 with clang and other goodies,
- - g++-10, gcc-10, bear, compiledb,
+ - g++-14, gcc-14, bear, compiledb,
  - neovim with plugins,
  - tmux,
  - all my [dotfiles](https://github.com/janwaltl/dotfiles),
  - some other bits.

 # Usage
-Should work out of the box for recent versions of debian-based systems like debian, ubuntu, or mint.
+Should work out of the box for Debian Trixie or similar.

 0. Please read through the above section, the ansible playbooks, and `setup.sh` to understand what will be downloaded, updated **and potentially removed** from your system.
-1. Clone to any folder.
+1. Clone to any directory.
 2. Run `./setup.sh`, input sudo password when prompted.
 Do NOT run the script itself as root (with `sudo`), it would install the files to the wrong home directory.

 Note that only the non-existent dotfiles are linked, see [dotfiles.yml]() for list of them, delete yours if you want mine to be installed.

-**Alternatively**, you can call `ansible-playbook file.yml` for each `.yml` here, asumming you installed ansible.
+**Alternatively**, you can call `ansible-playbook <file.yml>` for each `.yml` here, asumming you installed ansible.

 # First run
 **Neovim**:
-1. Run `:PackerUpdate`, wait for all plugins to be downloaded in the popup window and also wait until all LSP treesitter configs complete, shown in the statusline at the bottom.
+1. Start, Lazy plugin should bootstrap itself and itself all other plugins to version specified in dotfiles.
+1. Wait for treesitter and other plugins (see status line, notifications).
+1. Restart and run `:Mason`, wait for all tools to be installed.
 1. Restart neovim.
 **Tmux**:
-1. Press `CTRL-A` and (then) `I`, this will download all plugins, wait for a while until the colorscheme changes.
+1. Press `CTRL-A` and (then) `I`, this will download all plugins, wait for a while until the colorscheme changes, there is no progress bar.
 1. Restart tmux.

 # Keybindings